a-bentofreire/beamtoix/docs/pages/library/animations.md

 Easing interpolates from `valueStart` to `value`.

 Use only if:
-1. ABeamer can't get the value from the element property.
+1. BeamToIX can't get the value from the element property.
 2. There is no [Action Link](#Action Link) or you want to have a different start value.
 3. Handle virtual elements.

-- Always set this value CSS transforms, since ABeamer doesn't computes the CSS transform.
+- Always set this value CSS transforms, since BeamToIX doesn't computes the CSS transform.
 - For pixels, all write text with 'px' suffix unless is defined `valueFormat`.